 Colic in babies is something of a mystery.
-No-one is quite sure of what it is, yet we all know that it’s unpleasant.
+No one is quite sure of what it is, yet we all know it’s unpleasant.
 If you’ve got an otherwise healthy baby that suddenly and routinely seems to suffer from intense pain or discomfort without any obvious cause, it could be colic.
 While it’s not fully understood, we do know that it affects the baby’s stomach.
 As such, connections have been made between the foods that the mother eats (if breastfeeding) and the presence of colic.

 Foods With Caffeine

 Many foods and drinks contain caffeine besides coffee such as tea, soft drinks, chocolate and even some medicines.
 It’s important to note that a small amount of caffeine usually isn’t enough to cause colic, however.

 It can take some time for the average person to get used to eating spicy foods, but these dishes can wreak havoc on a breastfed baby’s young gastric system and change the taste of your breastmilk!

 Dairy products, especially cow’s milk, have been linked with colic in babies.
 Signs of lactose intolerance in babies usually begin within a few days of birth and can include symptoms of diarrhoea, bloating, gas and nausea, abdominal pain and cramping, malnutrition/failure to thrive.

 Some of the signs of CMPA (cow’s milk protein allergy) include eczema, constipation, lethargy, gas pains and reflux.

 If you suspect your baby is suffering from an intolerance or allergy, consult your doctor and insist that they help; trust your instincts and don’t take no for an answer.